 - If you have time: separate

-This tip is less for curb recycling and more for those taking their bottles and containers straight to the recycling center in Red Oak.
+This tip is less for curb recycling and more for those taking their bottles and containers straight to the recycling center in Dallas.
 If you’re an overachiever, it helps to separate your bottles and containers by the type of plastic.
 It’s even more helpful to separate them by shape.

-You can also recycle your metal cans in your Red Oak recycling bin.
+You can also recycle your metal cans in your Dallas recycling bin.
 Aside from crushed soda cans, you can include food and juice cans like spam or pineapple juice containers.
 You can even recycle whip cream bottles!
 Just make sure you remove the caps first.

 Cardboard & Paper

 Flattened cardboard and paper are other easy items to toss in your recycling bin.
 With the number of online orders we make, recycling all the cardboard boxes is a great way to help the environment.